What Causes Dead Pixels?

 7. Shipping and Assembly Pressure

 Run the dead pixel test within 24 hours of receiving any new display.
+A dead pixel on a brand-new device is a shipping or manufacturing defect — your most favorable position for a warranty exchange.

 8. Software and Driver Issues